Instruments: Saxes, Clarinet, Flute, Piano

 Serving the musical communities of Beverly, Danvers, Peabody, Hamilton-Wenham, Salem and Lynn for over 14 years!

-Some of Sean’s method books used will include the “Rubank’s Clarinet (Beginner-Advanced) Method”, “Celebrated Method for the Clarinet” by H. Klose, and “Melodious and Progressive Studies” by D. Hite.
+Some of Sean’s method books used will include the “Rubank’s Saxophone (beginner-advanced) Method”, “Take the Lead” edited by S.Cook, and “Jazz Conception for Saxophone” by L. Niehaus.
 More advanced students can learn to play from Real Books (the industry standard of jazz tunes) where they can learn the methods of improvisation, transposition, and jazz musicianship.
 Each lesson is meant to be a fun learning experience where the student grows as a player, learning to create expressive and unique music built upon the fundamentals.

-Below is a list of teachers that teach the Clarinet at the Fabulous School of Music.
+Below is a list of teachers that teach the Sax at the Fabulous School of Music.
 Click on a profile to learn more.